-Changes in payment rates for the hospitals: The claims review and audit results help the audit team to identify concentration and volume handled by provider.
-This helps the team to understand the cost of medical procedures across providers and provides an edge to the purchaser for better negotiations, especially in fee-for-service payment systems.
+The claims review and audit results help the audit team identify concentration and volume handled by provider.
+This helps the team understand the cost of medical procedures across providers and provides an edge to the purchaser for better negotiations, especially in fee-for-service payment systems.

 Step 6.
-Develop policy reforms at the national level
+Develop policy implications to improve quality at the national level

-Medical audit results can bring not only improvement in quality and reduction in cost, but can also help guide the policy decisions related to service provision, purchasing of care, and partnership with privatesector providers.
+Medical audit results can bring not only improvement of quality and reduction of cost, but can also help guide the policy decisions related to service provision, purchasing of services, and partnership with privatesector providers.